guadae/appreciation-card/README.md

-# React + Vite
+# Appreciation Card

 This template provides a minimal setup to get React working in Vite with HMR and some ESLint rules.
+This site is inspired by heartfelt appreciation for a close friend that enjoys DMing.
+I used React, Vite, CSS & CSS Grid, and Javascript to create this site.
+I also drew and colored the characters using Procreate and Photoshop.
+All ownership of each character belongs to their respective owners.
+I do not own any of these characters; these are purely fanart of them from our sessions.

+## (link)

+### To install this project, run:
+npm install
+npm run build

+## Preview

 Currently, two official plugins are available: